You have submitted your tax return and now you know your self assessment tax bill - what you owe the taxman!

 Payment on account applies, potentially, to people in the UK self assessment system.
 It’s the system for settling tax owed from the tax return.
-Payment is spread over two instalments during the year and is calculated based on the previous year's tax bill.
+Payment is spread over two installments during the year and is calculated based on the previous year's tax bill.

 It works on the basis whereby you make an advance tax payment in part.
 This is designed to prevent you from being indebted to HMRC.
 In the event that the tax liability is greater than the previous year, a further balancing payment may also be required.

 This may all sound simple but there are many aspects and rules.
 That's why we’ve put this post together, to give you a thorough understanding of this process because it can get quite complicated.

 Of note, in no way should you substitute this information for taking sound professional advice.
 Gaining an understanding will provide you with insight into the complex nature of the self assessment process and the need to: